 |File/Workspace Access (User/Shared)||read, write||high||WebDAV, VOSpace, POSIX, Notebook (via POSIX)|

 Broadly speaking, there are two main types of tokens in the LSST DM system.
-Tokens whose primary use are for identity, which are issued from CILogon, and tokens whose primary use are for checking capabilities.
-Identity tokens are roughly equivalent to X.509 certificates; they include information about the user identity, including the username for the LSST account and/or the UNIX UID, and group memberships, in addition to a cryptographic signature for verifying the token integrity using public key encryption.
+Tokens whose primary use is for identity, which are similar to those issued from CILogon, and tokens whose primary use is for checking capabilities.
+Identity tokens are roughly equivalent to X.509 certificates; they include information about the user identity, including the username for the LSST account and/or and group memberships, in addition to a cryptographic signature for verifying the token integrity using public key encryption.
 Because of these similarities, they can be used in nearly all use cases covered by X.509 certificates.
 But identity tokens also allow encoding of much more authentication information about a subject, which is useful in the LSST system.
 More information can be found about the differences between tokens and certificates in the Tokens vs. X .509 section.

 3.2 Identity tokens - OpenID Connect¶

-All identity tokens are OpenID Connect tokens.
+All identity tokens are in the form of OpenID Connect tokens.
 All OpenID connect tokens are JWT tokens.
 They are issued from CILogon in the exchange.
-In Phase 1 of our authentication system, we will pass around the OpenID connect tokens until the token issuer to satisfy the token acceptance guarantee, but all claims are equal to the CILogon claims.
+In Approach 1, we only use claims from tokens issued by CILogon.
+Tokens may be reissued by the token issuer to satisfy the token acceptance guarantee, but all claims are equal to the CILogon claims.

 Minimally, the identity tokens issued by CILogon MUST include the following claims.